Shauneille Perry: Biography

 Perry was raised on the west side of Chicago, where she graduated from Marshall High School.
 "I wanted to be a journalist.
 I used to read about Margaret Bourke-White and Claire Booth Luce and those kinds of women. ...
 I knew I wanted to go to a black college. ...
 At that time, it was Howard, Fisk, or Tallageda. ...
-I went to Howard, to take journalism, and when I got there, Margaret Just Butcher said, "My dear, we don't have journalism here." ... one thing led to another and I found my way to the little theatre at Howard.
+I went to Howard, to take journalism, and when I got there, Margaret Just Butcher said, 'My dear, we don't have journalism here.' ... one thing led to another and I found my way to the little theatre at Howard.
 And when I met [faculty members] Anne Cooke [Reid], Owen Dodson, and James Butcher, I felt comfortable and enjoyed being in plays.
 The future was sealed, I guess."
-While at Howard University (1946-1950) she was a member of the Howard Players, under the direction of Prof. Owen Dodson, along with fellow students Roxie Roker and Zaida Coles (Edley).
-At Howard she overlapped with Toni Morrison.
-She also acted at Clark Atlanta University and Lincoln University (Missouri) under Thomas Desiré Pawley, III, as part of the HBCU's Summer Theatre Program.
-In 1949, she was one of the twenty-one Howard Players and three faculty who toured Norway, Sweden, Denmark, and Germany that fall with fifty-nine alternating performances of Mamba's Daughters, the stage adaptation by Dorothy Heyward and DuBose Heyward of DuBose Heyward's book, and Henrik Ibsen's The Wild Duck.
-They were seen off on the SS Stavangerfjord (1918) by Howard University Trustee Eleanor Roosevelt.
+While at Howard University (1946–1950), she was a member of the Howard Players, under the direction of Prof. Owen Dodson, along with fellow students Roxie Roker and Zaida Coles (Edley).
+At Howard, Perry overlapped with Toni Morrison.
+Perry also acted at Clark Atlanta University and Lincoln University (Missouri) under Thomas Desiré Pawley, III, as part of the HBCU's Summer Theatre Program.
+In 1949, she was one of the 21 Howard Players and three faculty who toured Norway, Sweden, Denmark, and Germany that fall, with 59 alternating performances of Mamba's Daughters, the stage adaptation by Dorothy Heyward and DuBose Heyward of DuBose Heyward's book, and Henrik Ibsen's The Wild Duck.
+They were seen off on the SS Stavangerfjord by Howard University trustee Eleanor Roosevelt.
 The tour was a great success.
-On the opening night in Denmark of Mamba's Daughters, they received fifteen curtain calls: "Shauneille Perry especially was relieved because she had been shocked by being spit on as she was going onstage!
+On the opening night in Denmark of Mamba's Daughters, the production received 15 curtain calls: "Shauneille Perry especially was relieved because she had been shocked by being spit on as she was going onstage!
 Cookie [Anne Cooke] had failed to warn us that the Danes spit on the costumes of the actors for good luck."
 She played Lisa, the granddaughter who returns from New York to Virginia all dressed up, and Dodson had failed to get her a costume dress for the tour.
 She eventually had to buy one herself in Oslo.